TilloStralka/FinanceGrouper/README.md

 > **Note:** This is *NOT* an official tool by [Deutsche Kreditbank AG (DKB)](https://www.dkb.de/).
 > It is a local tool for training and personal use.
 All data remains private on your machine.
-- The only exclusion to this is the translation via the open sourche tool of the python Translator which is translating ONLY! the Verwendungszweck in ENglisch because the pre trained categorizer is better with english
+> Also the translation of the Verwendungszweck for the sorting tokenizer trained model is done locally with the pretrained translator module MarianMTModel

 ![DKB Logo](https://upload.wikimedia.org/wikipedia/commons/d/d4/Deutsche_Kreditbank_AG_Logo_2016.svg)

 ---

-## **Features**
+## **1. Features**

 - **Analyze your income and expenses** from CSV files.
 - **View trends**: Generate visualizations (line charts, pie charts) for balance, income, and expenses.